 The Bidders are required to submit their financial proposals in foreign currency i-e US Dollar ($) only on the basis of Cost, Insurance & Freight (CIF) value inclusive of all clearance charges, L/C charges, local carriage charges etc till delivery of equipment/s at GCUF Campuses.
 Bank draft/ Payorder/ CDR equal to 2% of the Total Bid Value or Total Estimated / Quoted Price should accompany the bid as part of financial proposal as bid security drawn in favor of “Treasurer GCUF”.
 The bid shall not be considered without bid security.

-The Successful Bidder shall open “Letter of Credit” at his own in favor of GCUF and letters for exemption shall be issued, wherever applicable.
+The Successful Bidder shall open “Letter of Credit” at his own in favor of GCUF and letters for custom duty / excise duty / salex tax / other surcharge exemption shall be issued, wherever applicable.

 The bidder may quote price of one item or more than one item at his own choice.